PlexRipper/Docs/src/content/faq/index.md

 ## Is this project dead?
 Why no updates?
 Can you hurry up?

-Please go stub you pinky toe against a table leg.
-Once you've done that, you can check the dev branch which is the most up-to-date version of PlexRipper and you will most likely see recent commits and updates.
-Now go stub you're other pinky toe.
+Check the [homepage](/) for what is currently happening.

 ## I'm impressed with you work, can I hire you?

-Yes, I ([@JasonLandbridge](https://github.com/JasonLandbridge)) work as a freelance Vue.js/.NET developer, and I'm always looking forward to the next awesome project.
+Yes, I ([JasonLandbridge](https://github.com/JasonLandbridge)) work as a freelance Vue.js/.NET developer, and I'm always looking forward to the next awesome project.
 But if you're secretly hoping for more updates on PlexRipper, then you might not want to hire me ;)